 The Commission has performance targets to ensure all wells are inspected with regularity.
 For inland wells, the Commission will continue to focus its efforts on inspecting critical well operations, such as surface casing settings, mechanical integrity tests, and plugging, and will also ensure each well is inspected at least once every five years.
 For bay and offshore wells, the Commission will ensure that each well is inspected at least once every two years.
-As of August 31, 2020, the Commission's schedule of wells contained 440,699 wells.
-The Commission will inspect at least 90,000 wells during fiscal year 2022 to meet the performance target for inspection frequency.
-With all the oil and gas wells in Texas inspected within the previous five years by the conclusion of fiscal year 2021, in fiscal year 2022 the Commission will return to those wells inspected earlier in the five year cycle.
+As of August 31, 2021, the Commission's schedule of wells contained 440,874 wells.
+The Commission will inspect at least 88,000 wells during fiscal year 2023 to meet the performance target for inspection frequency, with 88,000 wells representing twenty percent of the total number of wells on schedule.
+In most years, the Commission will inspect more than twenty percent of the total number of wells on schedule, but uses this metric as a planning tool to ensure that every well is inspected once every five years.
+With 100 percent of the oil and gas wells in Texas inspected within the previous five years by the conclusion of fiscal year 2021, in fiscal year 2023 the Commission will return to those wells inspected earlier in the five-year cycle.
+At this time, the Commission is limited by its statutory authority to use drones to respond to spills/leaks and emergency situations.
+The Commission does not have legal authority to otherwise use drones for inspections.